-Renewable energy is a hot topic in data centre circles (and has been for some time) as issues continue to arise around their immense appetite for power.
+Renewable energy is a hot topic in data center circles (and has been for some time) as issues continue to arise around their immense appetite for power.

-Hence power sources like wind, tidal, and solar have increasingly arisen as methods to satisfy the hunger of data centres sustainably.
+Hence power sources like wind, tidal, and solar have increasingly arisen as methods to satisfy the hunger of data centers sustainably.

 In terms of wind power, a new report from wind industry intelligence service ‘A Word About Wind' has found that perhaps unsurprisingly, Scandinavia is leaps and bounds ahead in regards to wind energy corporate power purchase agreements (PPAs).

 A Word About Wind's ‘Eurpope PPA Revolution' (contained within the company's Finance Quarterly series) found that Norway and Sweden alone signed enough corporate wind PPAs in the first half of 2018 to equal the amount signed in the whole of Europe for the whole of 2017 – equating to almost 1.4 GW.

 The report delved into the Scandinavian market to determine just why and how it is streaks ahead with the world's heavyweight corporate buyers like Facebook and Alcoa clamouring to get a piece of the pie.

 The answer, according to A Word About Wind, comes down to three main reasons which are demand from data center operators, stability, and cost.

 An example of demand the area is experiencing lies in Facebook's recent investment to purchase the energy produced from three wind farms, totalling 294 MW.
 A significant proportion of this energy will be used to power one of its data centers in Odense, Denmark.